Academic Judiciary Committee Volunteer Student Board Member

 OVERVIEW OF HOW THE HEARING RUNS:

-- When students are accused of academic dishonesty, they have a chance to appeal the accusation and they do so by requesting a hearing before the instructor and academic judiciary hearing board.
+- When students are accused of violating academic integrity, they have a chance to appeal the accusation and they do so by requesting a hearing before the reporting faculty/staff and academic judiciary hearing board.

-- Everyone gets a copy of materials to review before the hearing; that’s why we ask that you arrive about 30 minutes beforehand.
+- Everyone gets a copy of materials to review before the hearing; that is why we ask that you arrive about 30 minutes beforehand.